vu-rdm-tech/yoda-vu-nl/functions/Add-metadata.md

 By default, the Yoda metadata form consists of approximately 30 fields.
 Data managers can optionally customize the metadata form of a community.
 Please consult the [metadata element list](metadata-details.html) for a detailed description of the elements.

-All mandatory fields are marked by a padlock icon.
+All mandatory fields are marked with a padlock icon.

 ![Mandatory metadata](Mandatory-metadata.JPG)